 - 1) Admissions (only for non-open-admissions schools),

 - 2) Student Enrollment,

 - 3) Awards,

 - 4) Charges and Net Price,

 - 5) Student Financial Aid,

-- 6) Military Benefits,
+- Military Benefits\,

 - 7) Retention and Graduation Rates,

+- 8) Finance,

-- 8) Finance, 9) Staff, and
+- 9) Staff, and

-- 10) Libraries.
+- 10) Libraries\.

-^{}These figures only appear in customized Data Feedback Reports (DFR), which are available through Use the Data portal on the IPEDS website.
+\ These figures only appear in customized Data Feedback Reports (DFR), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time:
+Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2014

 NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.